Announcement of Hall of Fame voting carries less drama than it should

 There are two big days on the Baseball Hall of Fame calendar: The induction ceremony in late July and the annual announcement of the induction class.
 This year's class could be a whopper after the veterans committee selected six players from the Golden Age and Early Era to be enshrined, including Tony Oliva and Jim Kaat.

 The Hall deserves to announce and celebrate its new members and enjoy its day in the sun.
 But so many ballots are being revealed before the announcement that a certain website tracks them and tabulates the results.
-As of Friday, more than 150 ballots had been counted by this website, which won't be named here.
+As of Saturday afternoon, 168 ballots had been counted by this website, which won't be named here.

 No, it doesn't affect the vote.
 But it kills the suspense leading up to the announcement.